Regexcellence/Regexcellence/CONTRIBUTING.md

 # Contributing to Regexellence

 Hello team!
-Please follwing the following guidelines when contributing to the reop!
+Please heed the following guidelines when contributing to the repo!

 Our app will be deployed on the following 2 websites.
   * https://regexcellence.[hostingSite].com